tdsoperational/ptiza/README.md

 - Obfuscation.
 - Anti static analysis.
 - Anti Behavioral analysis.
-- A server so you don't need a goddamn domain.
 - Persistance.
 - Polymorphism upon execution.
 - Randomized intervals of sending data, the upcoming server will be able to know when logged keystrokes will be received.